mLabSADev/mlab_website/src/markdown/locations/galeshewe.md

   - CodeTribe Academy
   - Accelerator
   - App Fund
-tel: N/A
+tel: +27 012 844 0240
-physicalAddress: U8, Enterprise Building, The Innovation Hub, Mark Shuttleworth Street, Tshwane Pretoria, South Africa, 0087
+physicalAddress: 13 CNR TYALA &, Hulana, Galeshewe, Kimberley, 8345
 email: leo@mlab.co.za
 description: mLab Northern Cape is a proud partnership between mLab, the Northern Cape Department of Economic Development and Tourism, Sol Plaatje Municipality, Northern Cape Community Education College, and The Department of Science and Innovation.
+We run Tech Ecosystem, Tech Skills and Tech Startups from this facility.
 ---

 mLab Northern Cape is a proud partnership between mLab, the Northern Cape Department of Economic Development and Tourism, Sol Plaatje Municipality, Northern Cape Community Education College, and The Department of Science and Innovation.